j0rd1smit/j0rd1smit.github.io/content/blog/2023-10-05-what-does-it-take-to-add-copilot-to-obsidian/index.md

 The text after `THOUGHT:` allows the model to reason a bit about the context around the cursor before writing the answer in the `ANSWER:` section.
 This is a prompt engineering trick called [Chain-of-Thought](https://www.promptingguide.ai/techniques/cot ).
-The idea here is that if a model explains its reasoning, it will be more likely to write a coherent answer since it give the attention mechanism more guidance.
+The idea here is that if a model explains its reasoning, it will be more likely to write a coherent answer since it gives the attention mechanism more guidance.
 For our use case, this works remarkably well.
 We are mainly interested in the `ANSWER:` section since contains the actual completion.
 Thanks to the `ANSWER:` prefix, we can easily extract this text using regex, which is exactly what we do in the plugin.